Stay connected with all things Sacramento and beyond.

 This is one of the only higher end, downtown restaurants serving burgers with thin beef patties and I’m all for it.
 My favorite style of burger these days is a smashed and griddled (on a flat top) double cheeseburger and that’s exactly what Empress Tavern is serving up.

-For the Empress Double Cheeseburger, they rub the two 3 ounce burger patties with mustard and griddle them with onions similar to In-N-Out’s animal style burger) and top it off with gruyère cheese, pastrami and butter lettuce on toasted, house-baked sesame seed buns.
+For the Empress Double Cheeseburger, they rub the two 3 ounce burger patties with mustard and griddle them with onions similar to In-N-Out’s animal style burger, and top it off with gruyère cheese, pastrami and butter lettuce on toasted, house-baked sesame seed buns.
 Pair it with one of the great cocktails at the bar and you’ve got yourself the makings of a good night out.
 Our work isn’t done here.
-We are in the midst of scouting the town for the next 5 burgers in our series.
-Stay tuned for Part 2!
+Check out Part 2 for 5 more must-try burgers that we scouted out.

 Stay connected with all things Sacramento and beyond.